 We will need volunteers on the course and to help in the aid station.
-Click on the link below.
-If there are extra sweatshirts volunteers may purchase one!
+Copy and paste link below into a new window

 The easiest and best way to get to Newton Hills State Park is to put it in your GPS.
 Directions will vary based on where you are driving from.
 Plug in this address please Newton Hills State Park, 28767 482nd Ave, Canton, SD 57013

 Head east on Harney St toward S 13th St

 Turn left at the 1st cross street onto S 13th St